Power and Empire: Plot summary

 Following up on Blanca and Feng's flash drive, a team of FBI investigators led by Kelsey Callahan who specialize in child trafficking cases arrest Feng in a nightclub.
-The Campus operative Dominic “Dom” Caruso uses his FBI credentials to join the investigation and to retrieve the flash drive.
+Campus operative Dominic “Dom” Caruso uses his FBI credentials to join the investigation and to retrieve the flash drive.
 The Campus find out information about Chen's next whereabouts, which is at an agriculture conference in Buenos Aires, Argentina; Li will be in attendance.
-Caruso as well as John Clark remain in Texas to investigate Chen's connection to the sex trafficking ring in Texas, while Domingo “Ding” Chavez, Jack Ryan Jr., Bartosz “Midas” Jankowski, and Adara Sherman head to Buenos Aires to surveil Chen.
+Caruso as well as John Clark remain in Texas to investigate Chen's connection to the sex trafficking ring, while Domingo “Ding” Chavez, Jack Ryan Jr., Bartosz “Midas” Jankowski, and Adara Sherman head to Buenos Aires to surveil Chen.

 Li secretly uses the conference as an opportunity to stage through Chen and his henchmen an assassination attempt on himself, which he believes will make him more popular back in China.
 They detonate a bomb at the conference's venue, killing and injuring some of the attendees and bystanders.
 The Campus witness the incident and later meet up with Monzaki Yukiko, a Japanese intelligence officer who was also there to surveil Chen in connection with an espionage case in her country.
 They later find out that Chen and his colleagues are going to Japan, which they believe is in connection with the upcoming G20 international summit, and follow them there.

 Back in Texas, Clark pursues Chen as part of his efforts to dismantle the sex trafficking ring.
 Meanwhile, Callahan becomes suspicious about Caruso and his “friend” as the bodies pile up.
 Clark eventually finds out that Chen's sister, Lily, is a business partner with Emilio Zambrano, a boss of the sex trafficking gang, and that they are holding Magdalena.
 He tries to rescue the young prostitute and kill Lily and Zambrano in their lakehouse when Callahan, along with Caruso, arrives in time to join the fight against Lily and her henchmen.
 She retrieves Magdalena and later arrests Clark for murder.